viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 ## Enable the cameras

-Before configuring color detection, we recommend that you enable the rover's camera to get a better sense of what it perceives as it performs color classification.
+Before configuring color detection, enable the rover's camera to get a better sense of what it perceives as it performs color classification.

 * If you are running this tutorial with a [rented Viam Rover](https://app.viam.com/try), enable both provided cameras: the front-facing camera and the overhead cam.
   In the `viam_base` component panel under the **Control** tab, enable both the `cam` for the front-facing camera and the `overhead-cam:overheadcam` for an overhead view of your rover.

   ![Screenshot of the viam_base component panel showing both the 'cam' and 'overheadcam' camera feeds enabled.](try-viam/try-viam/enable-both-cameras.png)

-  You can also view and control the camera streams from the [individual camera components](/try-viam/try-viam-tutorial/#camera-control).
+  You can also view and control the camera streams from the [individual camera component panels](/try-viam/try-viam-tutorial/#camera-control).

 * If you are running this tutorial on [your own Viam Rover](/try-viam/rover-resources/), enable the front facing camera.
-  If you are using the `ViamRover` [fragment](https://app.viam.com/fragments) with your rover, the front facing camera is named `cam` and can be enabled in the `viam_base` component panel under the **Control** tab.
+  If you are using the `ViamRover` [fragment](/try-viam/rover-resources/rover-tutorial-fragments/) with your rover, the front facing camera is named `cam` and can be enabled in the `viam_base` component panel under the **Control** tab.

 ## Add the vision service to detect a color